EloisaElias/Elo_portfolio/README.md

   	The fun part: In process
 ###31_K_means_clustering
-  	Summary: In process
+  	Summary: k-means clustering aims to partition n observations into k clusters in which each observation belongs to the cluster with the nearest mean, serving as a prototype of the cluster.
-  	Goal: In process
+  	Goal: Develop algorithm for a news paper data set

-  	Dataset: In process
+  	Dataset: News_paper

-  	The fun part: In process
+  	The fun part: Cluster of related topics
 ###30_K_means
   	Summary: k-means clustering aims to partition n observations into k clusters in which each observation belongs to the cluster with the nearest mean, serving as a prototype of the cluster.
   	Goal: Visualizing